ReVanced/revanced-manager-compose/README.md

 _(Yet another)_ rewrite of the ReVanced Manager using Kotlin and Jetpack Compose.

-## MOVING NOTICE
+## Notice

-All future development on the Compose rewrite of ReVanced Manager has been moved to the [revanced-manager](https://github.com/ReVanced/revanced-manager) repository.
+Development is continued in the [ReVanced Manager](https://github.com/ReVanced/revanced-manager) repository.

 ## Design system